JJVillasis/CPSC-440-Blackjack/README.md

-# CPSC 440: Speech Recognition - Blackjack
+# CPSC 440: Blackjack
-Use speech recognition to play a game of Blackjack.
+Play a game of Blackjack by pressing a series of buttons